Making healthy swaps is easier than you might think

 7. Olive oil or coconut oil instead of canola or vegetable oils

-Extra virgin olive oil and coconut oil, are the best oils you can choose for your health.
+Extra virgin olive oil, avocado oil and coconut oil, are the best oils you can choose for your health.
 Olive oil is really versatile, you can cook and bake with it, and use it in dressings, dips & sauces.

 Canola and vegetable oils are very high in Omega 6 fatty acids, which can lead to inflammation in the body.
 They’re also bleached and go through a very high level of processing before they make it to the supermarket shelves in their plastic containers.